 Using the following procedures, false positives are excluded, and relevant remediation guidance is provided via reporting, ticketing systems, or other methods that ensure vulnerabilities are reported to the appropriate parties.

 - Is the security issue relevant in the given environment?
-The vulnerability may be quickly eliminated as a false positive if the source scanner incorrectly detected the operating system or installed server software (e.g. An Apache vulnerability detected on system running Nginx.).
+The vulnerability may be quickly eliminated as a false positive if the source scanner incorrectly detected the operating system or installed server software (e.g. An Apache vulnerability detected on a system running Nginx.).

 - Does the system have frequent false positives?
 For example, Linux systems with backported patches often trigger vulnerability scanners based on version numbers even when the issue has already been patched.

 - Does the source scanner provide evidence that a given vulnerability is exploitable?
 It is often possible to determine the validity and risk of an issue prior to reporting if a proof of concept exploit was successfully recorded.

 - Can the issue at hand be manually recreated?
 Manual testing techniques are often needed to confirm an issue exists, asses the severity, and gather information needed to determine appropriate remediation guidance.